Core abaci and Diophantine equations I: fundamental weight: Solutions of Diophantine equations and core abaci

 Based on Proposition \ref{6.10}, we have the following conjecture which is equivalent to Conjecture \ref{6.7}.
 We hope this equivalent description is useful to prove the positivity conjecture.

 \begin{conjecture} Each number in $\mathbb{N}-\{2, 12, 13, 73\}$ is of the form where $k_1, k_2, k_3\in\mathbb{Z}$. \end{conjecture}

 In some cases, the set $\{|(\lam, j)|\mid (\lam, j)\in \mathcal{C}_j\}$ in {\bf Open problem 1} is just $\mathbb{N}$.
-Note that in the frame of this paper, the role of $|\lam|$ is replaced by the corresponding height.
+Note that in the frame of this paper, the role of $|\lam|$ is replaced by the corresponding height (which is equal to the atomic length, and a similar problem is considered in \cite{CGJL}).
 In non-branching cases, these two statistics are the same.
 The following proposition provides some classes of examples.

 \begin{proposition} For each nonnegative integer $N$, there exists a core abacus $(\lam, j)$ of affine type $X$ such that the height of $(\lam, j)$ is $N$, where $X$ and $j$ are given in the following tableau.